Post

 Suspension

-• Description/Symptoms: Clunking noises over bumps, uneven tire wear, and reduced handling.
+• Description/Symptoms: Clunking noises from the suspension, poor handling, uneven tire wear.

 • Recalls: None Found